WebAssembly/spec/document/validation/conventions.rst

 In both cases, the rules are formulated in a *declarative* manner.
 That is, they only formulate the constraints, they do not define an algorithm.
-A sound and complete algorithm for type-checking instruction sequences according to this specification is provided in the :ref:`appendix <checking>`.
+A sound and complete algorithm for type-checking instruction sequences according to this specification is provided in the :ref:`appendix <soundness>`.

+.. index:: ! context, function type, table type, memory type, global type, value type, result type, index space
 .. _context:
-.. index:: ! context, function type, table type, memory type, global type, value type, result type, index space

 Contexts
 ~~~~~~~~